dcndn4/unit13-challenge-hw10/Self Notes AWS.md

 		and then there is a list of 'log events' that are time stamped.
 		For the line with the actual error, click on the triangle on the left - the detail window will open up with line numbers and more info.
+		And the 'COPY' button over on the right lets you copy the error text to paste into Stack Overflow or wherever.
 		Each time through, the most recent run will be on top.

 	Each new Cloudwatch tab includes all activity, replacing prior tabs in functionality